s99100532/nodejs-infra/terraform/README.md

 1. create your own ssh key and then generate the public key and replace file `public.pub` under `assets/`
 2. create a s3 bucket and replace the bucket name https://github.com/s99100532/nodejs-infra/blob/master/terraform/main.tf#L17

-### Provisioning

-1. Intall `terraform` and `aws-cli` according to [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+3. Intall `terraform` and `aws-cli` according to [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-2. (Optional if use default AWS profile) Create a named AWS profile for terraform to provision the infrastructure.
+4. (Optional if use default AWS profile) Create a named AWS profile for terraform to provision the infrastructure.

 ```sh
 # configure the AWS credential